FLYERS vs. THRASHERS' SERIES' HISTORY: Current and Miscellaneous:

 1999 -- October 15 -- Jody Hull was dealt to Philadelphia in a cash transaction.
 Hull was selected by Atlanta from the Flyers in the expansion draft but did not make the Thrashers' roster and was assigned to Orlando.

-1999 -- December 23 -- In the first regular season matchup between the teams, the game finished in a 4-4 tie in Philadelphia.
+1999 -- December 23 -- The teams played to a 4-4 tie in Philadelphia, the first matchup between the franchises.
 Mikael Andersson scored the first goal in this series 1:54 into the game and then Mikael Renberg scored at the 3:40 mark to give the Flyers a 2-0 lead.
 The Thrashers then removed Norm Maracle for Scott Fankhouser who finished the game by making 36 saves on 38 shots.
 Philly outshot Atlanta 42-29 including 5-0 in overtime.
-Atlanta completed the rally when Nelson Emerson scored the only goal in the third period; Kelly Buchberger had a game-high three points.
+Nelson Emerson scored the only goal in the third period.
+Kelly Buchberger had a game-high three points.

 2000 -- January 14 -- The teams met in Philips Arena for the first time and Norm Maracle backed Atlanta to a 1-0 victory.
 The game's lone goal came in the third period by Dean Sylvester.
 Eric Lindros was elbowed in the head and suffered a Grade 2 concussion, his third concussion, which sidelined him the next four games.
 The Thrashers sold standing-room seats for the first time and had a paid crowd of 18,571.

-2000 -- April 4 -- The Flyers defeated the Thrashers 5-3 in Atlanta, the first time Philly won in this series.
-The Flyers never trailed after Valeri Zelepukin (1-1-2) scored 1:50 into the game.
-Andy Delmore, Craig Berube and Daymond Langkow also had two points.
+2000 -- April 4 -- Brian Boucher made 22 saves and the Flyers never trailed after Valeri Zelepukin (1-1-2) scored 1:50 into the game en route to a 5-3 win at Atlanta.
+Andy Delmore (1-1-2) and Craig Berube (1-1-2) also had a goal and an assist and Daymond Langkow had two assists.
 Simon Gagne's breakaway goal with 1:35 to play sealed the win.
-Brian Boucher made 22 saves.

 2000 -- April 6 -- JVB made 20 stops in Philly's 3-1 home win.
 Daymond Langkow scored the GWG midway through the second period.
-Mark Recchi picked up his 61st and 62nd assists of the season and was awarded the Bobby Clarke Trophy representative of team MVP.
 Atlanta was held to two shots in the first period and nine through 40 minutes.
+Mark Recchi, who picked up his 61st and 62nd assists of the season (he led the League that season with 63), was awarded the Bobby Clarke Trophy representative of team MVP prior to the game.

-2001 -- January 5 -- The Flyers nearly blew a 5-0 lead but held on for a 6-4 win at Atlanta.
-Philly skated to a 3-0 lead at the 2:19 mark, which led to an Atlanta goalie switch from Damian Rhodes to Milan Hnilicka, and increased the margin to 5-0 in the second period.
-The Thrashers scored the next four to get within 5-4 with 6:51 left in the third period.
-Donald Audette (1-2-3) and Ray Ferraro (0-3-3) led the comeback attempt.
-Mark Recchi (1-3-4), Ruslan Fedotenko (1-2-3) and Keith Primeau (2-0-2) led the Flyers.
-Recchi (1-3-4) ended the comeback bid with an ENG.
-Roman Cechmanek made 25 saves.
-P.J.
-Stock vs. Denny Lambert: http://www.youtube.com/watch?v=6hvFuCza3ak
+2001 -- January 5 -- The Flyers skated to a 3-0 lead at the 2:19 mark, which led to an Atlanta goalie switch from Damian Rhodes (0 saves, 3 shots) to Milan Hnilicka (18 saves, 20 shots), and held on for a 6-4 win at Atlanta.
+The lead increased to 5-0 in the second period and was 5-1 through two periods.
+The Thrashers got within 5-4 with 6:51 left in the third period.
+Mark Recchi (1-3-4), Ruslan Fedotenko (1-2-3) and Keith Primeau (2-0-2) led the offense and Roman Cechmanek made 25 saves for the Flyers.
+Donald Audette (1-2-3) and Ray Ferraro (0-3-3) led Atlanta.
+Each team was assessed 38 PIMs.
+Daymond Langkow and Denny Lambert were involved in a scrum ( http://www.youtube.com/watch?v=6hvFuCza3ak ).
+Todd Fedoruk fought Jeff Odgers ( http://www.youtube.com/watch?v=vUj-Gzk74X4 ) and Steve Staois ( http://www.youtube.com/watch?v=SRdcvpLgSiA ) in the second period.

 2001 -- February 17 -- Roman Cechmanek made 28 saves and the Flyers had four third period goals in a 5-1 home win.
 Simon Gagne (2-1-3), Chris Therien (1-1-2), Mark Recchi (1-1-2) and Rick Tocchet (0-2-2) led the offense.
 The game was scoreless until Gagne scored with under six to play in the second period.
 The Flyers killed eight of nine Atlanta PPs.